alkampfergit/personal-blog/codewrecks/content/post/old/2009/06/compress-your-css-files-in-aspnet-with-yuicompressor-and-an-handler.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-It is a simple text file, but now Iâ€™m able to write an handler that use this file list to compress all site.
+It is a simple text file, but now I'm able to write an handler that use this file list to compress all site.

 {{< highlight CSharp "linenos=table,linenostart=1" >}}
     class YUICompressorHandler : IHttpHandler